 Following the theme of sacrificing the public’s favorite natural areas for the benefit of oil and gas companies, the Trump administration has just announced plans to expand offshore drilling in the Atlantic, Pacific, Gulf of Mexico, and Arctic Ocean.
 This drastic proposal puts our nation’s coastal communities, beaches, surf breaks, and marine ecosystems at risk of a catastrophic oil spill.

 Help Us Stop New Offshore Drilling

 Draft Offshore Oil & Gas Leasing Program for 2019 – 2024 would open thousands of miles of U.S. coastline to oil drilling, including regions such as the Atlantic and Pacific that have been protected for decades from this dangerous practice.
-Surfrider Foundation is determined to prevent this plan from being finalized, but we need your help. in our oceans!
+Surfrider Foundation is determined to prevent this plan from being finalized, but we need your help!

 Surfrider Cape Fear Chapter goes to Washington